Sendouc/sendou.ink/README.md

 1. Clone the project
 2. Run `npm i` to install dependencies
 3. Run `npm run compile` to compile translation files.
-4. Run `npm run dev` to start the development server at http://localhost:3000/
+4. Run `npm run dev` to start the development server at http://localhost:3000/.
+(To stop the server at any time, type `Ctrl+C`.)

 If you do not intend to perform any additional setup steps, you will also need to create an empty list of patrons in `utils/data/patrons.json`: